markus-flicke/say_no/README.md

    ```
    python say_no.py
    ```
+6. Bind this script to a keyboard shortcut for easy access

 It will take your current clipboard content as input and generate a polite but concise refusal message.
 You can adapt the system prompt in `system_prompt.txt` to better suit your needs.